sudeep9/datastar-plugins/README.md

 ```
 The default headers are merged with the ones provided at call site.
 This token can be set from the backend using the excute script option.

+# Demo

+Open the `index.html`.
+In vscode you can use live server extension.
+I